First Order Logic on Pathwidth Revisited Again: Two Basic Lemmas

 We would now like to show that if the given graph contains many (say, at least $q+1$) ``identical'' parts, then it is safe to delete one without affecting whether the graph satisfies any FO formula with at most $q$ quantifiers.
 We first define what we mean that two sets of vertices are identical in a $k$-terminal graph and then prove that if we can find $q+1$ such sets in a graph, we can safely delete one without affecting whether any FO formula with at most $q$ quantifiers is satisfied.

-\begin{definition} Let $G=(V,E)$ be a $k$-terminal graph with labeling function $\mathcal{T}$ and terminal set $T$.
-We say that two disjoint sets of vertices $C_1,C_2$ are \emph{identical} if there exists a terminal-respecting isomorphism from $G$ to $G$ that maps all vertices of $C_1$ to $C_2$ and all vertices of $C_2$ to $C_1$, and maps every vertex of $V\setminus (C_1\cup C_2)$ to itself. \end{definition}
+\begin{defi} Let $G=(V,E)$ be a $k$-terminal graph with labeling function $\mathcal{T}$ and terminal set $T$.
+We say that two disjoint sets of vertices $C_1,C_2$ are \emph{identical} if there exists a terminal-respecting isomorphism from $G$ to $G$ that maps all vertices of $C_1$ to $C_2$ and all vertices of $C_2$ to $C_1$, and maps every vertex of $V\setminus (C_1\cup C_2)$ to itself. \end{defi}

 Before we proceed, let us make two easy observations.
 First, if $C_1,C_2$ are identical, it must be the case that $(C_1\cup C_2)\cap T=\emptyset$, because $C_1,C_2$ are disjoint and terminal-respecting isomorphisms must map vertices of $T$ to themselves.
 Second, the relation of being identical is an equivalence relation on a collection of pairwise disjoint sets of vertices, that is, if $C_1,C_2,C_3$ are disjoint, $C_1$ is identical to $C_2$, and $C_2$ is identical to $C_3$, then $C_1$ is identical to $C_3$.